Our Impact – Protect

 Where: South Africa

-We were able to fund the operational costs of this plane thanks to the generosity of the Jean Sainsbury Animal Welfare Trust.
+Helping Rhinos have been able to fund the purchase of this plane thanks to the generosity and commitment of our supporters.

 How We Preserve their Habitats